viperproject/prusti-dev/README.md

 This is the source directory for Prusti's GitHub page (https://viperproject.github.io/prusti-dev/).
-Modifications should consists of pushes or pull requests to this branch (`gh-pages-src`).
-Deployment is done automatically via GitHub actions.
+Modifications should consist of pushes or pull requests to this branch (`gh-pages-src`).
+Deployment (on `gh-pages`) is done automatically via GitHub actions.